Home » What You Need to Know About Hiking Pikes Peak

 Hiking the popular Crags Trail, by "Hiking Bob" Falcone

-One of the most popular trails in the Pikes Peak region, the Crags Trail (Forest Service Trail 664) in the Pike National Forest is an easy/moderate hike of less than 6 miles round trip; it offers stunning views of the lower part of Pikes Peak and the surrounding areas.
-The trail also serves as the starting point for the Devils Playground Trail, an alternate route to the summit of Pikes Peak.
+The Crags Trail is one of the most popular trails in the Pikes Peak Region.
+Also known as Forest Service Trail 664 in the Pike National Forest, it’s a moderate six miles round trip.
+It also serves as the starting point for the Devils Playground Trail, an alternate route to the summit of Pikes Peak.

 To get there: From Colorado Springs, take U.S. 24 west through Woodland Park to the town of Divide.
 In Divide, turn left (south) on Colorado Highway 67 and travel south for about 4 miles.
 Forest Service Road 383 is on the left side of Highway 67, just past the entrance to Mueller State Park.
 Seasonal use pit toilets are available at the trailhead.